EARL: Entropy-Aware RL Alignment of LLMs for Reliable RTL Code Generation: Background

-\textit{Dynamic Sampling Policy Optimization (DAPO).} DAPO~\cite{2025dapo} extends GRPO via clip-higher, dynamic sampling, token-Level Policy Gradient Loss, and overlong reward shaping techiniques.
+\textbf{Dynamic Sampling Policy Optimization (DAPO).} DAPO~\cite{2025dapo} extends GRPO via clip-higher, dynamic sampling, token-Level Policy Gradient Loss, and overlong reward shaping techiniques.

-\textit{Entropy-aware RLVR.} Recent studies have highlighted the importance of token-level entropy in reinforcement learning with verifiable rewards.
-Recent works in math reasoning tasks~\cite{2025beyond,2025stabilizing,2025entropy_review} have shown that high-entropy minority tokens act as critical decision points that determine downstream reasoning and structural correctness.
-In contrast, low-entropy tokens typically correspond to deterministic elements such as syntax completion or port declarations, contributing little to downstream reasoning outcome.
+\textbf{Entropy-aware RLVR.} Recent studies have highlighted the importance of token-level entropy in reinforcement learning with verifiable rewards.
+Recent works in math reasoning tasks~\cite{2025beyond,2025stabilizing,2025entropy_review} have shown that high-entropy minority tokens act as critical decision points that determine the trajectory of downstream reasoning.
+In contrast, low-entropy tokens typically correspond to routine, highly predictable components of the solution, contributing little to downstream reasoning outcome.
 These findings suggest that RL methods should focus gradient updates on high-entropy tokens, rather than uniformly updating all tokens.
 Inspired by these findings, we examine entropy patterns in RTL generation and design EARL to exploit high-entropy tokens in Verilog code.